Some links in this post may be affiliate links

 Use tepid, chlorine-free water as the orchids are sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.

-Spider Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves therefore, avoid overwatering.
+Spider Orchids unlike Phalaenopsis (Moth) Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves therefore, avoid overwatering.

 Regularly rotate the pot to ensure that the orchid receives adequate light on all sides for even growth.

-The best temperatures for growing Brassia Orchid indoors are between 16-290C.
-The warmer days and cooler night temperatures with a difference of 10-150C are ideal for Spider Orchid.
+The best temperatures for Brassia Orchid are between 16-290C.
+The warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

 Once in a while clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

-Feed Brassia Orchid every 4 weeks during the growing season with an orchid's fertilizer as per the manufacturer's instructions for lush growth.
+Feed Brassia Orchid every 4 weeks during the growing season with an orchid's fertilizer to promote a lush growth.
+Ensure to follow the manufacturer's instructions.

 Repot Brassia Orchid when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.